-- A dark stripe (variably present) extends from nose to in front of dorsal fin and "lights up” when fish is in feeding mode
+- Dark stripe from nose to front of dorsal fin that “lights up” when fish is in feeding mode

-Greater amberjack are an offshore species associated with rocky reefs, debris, and wrecks.
-They are typically in 60 - 240 feet of water and sometimes caught nearshore in south Florida.
-Juveniles are associated with floating objects and may occur in water less than 30 feet deep.
+Offshore species associated with rocky reefs, debris and wrecks, typically in 60 to 240 feet of water.
+Sometimes caught nearshore in south Florida.
+Juveniles associate with floating objects and may occur in water less than 30 feet deep.

-Great amberjacks are the largest of the jacks.
-These fish are thought to spawn offshore throughout most of the year.
-Greater amberjack feed on squid, fish, and crustaceans.
+Largest of the jacks.
+Thought to spawn offshore throughout most of the year.
+Feed on squid, fish, and crustaceans.

 State Record: 142 lb, caught near Islamorada